The Jiaogulan plant from the far-distant mountains of China that is so powerful that locals call it “the herb of immortality”.

 Only 1 out of every 4,000 plants meets the criteria to be classified as adaptogens, also called biological response modifiers.

-- The Chinese herb should cause no harm and place no additional stress on the body
+- the herb should cause no harm and place no additional stress on the body

-- The Chinese herb should help the body adapt to many and varied environmental and psychological stresses
+- it should help the body adapt to many and varied environmental and psychological stresses

-- The Chinese herb must have a nonspecific action on the body, supporting all major systems
+- it must have a nonspecific action on the body, supporting all major systems

 Jiaogulan may actually be the most powerful adaptogen out there.